 Borneo Nature Foundation (BNF)

 Orangutan Outreach is proud to support the Borneo Nature Foundation.
-BNF works to protect some of the most important areas of tropical rainforest, and to safeguard the wildlife, environment and indigenous culture on Borneo, including the peat swamps of Sebangau* National Park, home to the world's largest protected orangutan population.
-For 18 years, OuTrop (Orangutan Tropical Peatland Project), BNF's flagship program, has been working in the Sebangau National Park to monitor the behavioral ecology of the forest's flagship ape and cat species, carry out biodiversity and forestry research, and work to develop conservation solutions.
+BNF works to protect some of the most important areas of tropical rainforest in the world, and to safeguard the wildlife, environment and indigenous culture on Borneo.
+BNF works in Barito Ulu, the Rungan Landscape, and the Sebangau Landscape.
+The peat swamps of Sebangau National Park are home to the world's largest protected orangutan population.
+Orangutan Outreach focuses our support of BNF in this important area.

 Mozart © Thea Powell/OuTrop/BNF